Maternal Response Latency & Childhood Psychiatric Prediction

 Articles on early parent-child interaction timing as a predictor of childhood psychiatric conditions, including maternal vocal response latency to infant vocalizations, serve-and-return synchrony, and objective behavioral markers for ADHD and disruptive behavior disorders.

-maternal response latency childhood psychiatric prediction2 hours ago6 min
+maternal response latency childhood psychiatric prediction1 week ago4 min

 The One-Second Sync: How Mother-Child Turn-Taking Predicts Childhood ADHD